 We have to help them tell the truth.
 We have scholarship on our side and are not tied to an unforgiving and infructuous religious faith.
 We wrote The New Indian Express editor on January 5th, with a copy of the letter to Father Lawrence Raj.
 We wrote:

 Apropos the article “The Santhome miracle” (TNIE, Jan.
-4), Santhome Cathedral and Bishop House stand on the site of the original Kapaleeswara Temple which was destroyed in 1566 by the Portuguese.
+4), Santhome Cathedral and Bishops House stand on the site of the original Kapaleeswara Temple which was destroyed in 1566 by the Portuguese.
 This site is the highest point on the Mylapore beach and is naturally protected from sea surges, Dr, R. Nagaswami, former director of the Tamil Nadu Department of Archaeology, has written: “The most important Kapaleeswara Temple lost all its ancient building during the Portuguese devastation and was originally located by the Santhome Cathedral.
 A few Chola records found in the Santhome Cathedral and Bishop’s House refer to Kapaleeswara Temple and Poompavai.
 A Chola record in fragment found on the east wall of the Santhome Cathedral refer to the image of Lord Nataraja of the Kapaleeswara Temple.”
 And, “A 12th century Chola record in the Santhome Cathedral region, refers to a Jain temple dedicated to Neminathaswami,”

 Dr. Nagaswami and the Jesuit he worked with also recorded the finding of Buddhist images in the same area.
 There is no literary or archaeological evidence that a Christian church ever stood at this site prior to the Portuguese occupation of Mylapore.